 Fatty Arbuckle’s was one of the largest casual dining chains in Britain during the 1990s.

-Arbuckle’s, with its focus on beefburgers and steaks, was hit hard when a BSE-epidemic struck Britain in 1996.
+Arbuckle’s, with its focus on beef burgers and steaks, was hit hard when a BSE-epidemic struck Britain in 1996.
 70 percent of its sales had been burgers.
 Pete Shotton sold his majority stake in the business to the turnaround experts, Alchemy Partners, for £5 million.

 The ten remaining outlets were closed down in 2006.
-Two former managers acquired the rights to the name and opened a revamped Arbuckle’s at Downham Market in Norfolk in 2008.
+Two former managers acquired the rights to the name and opened a revamped Arbuckle’s at Downham Market in Norfolk from 2008.

 The American-style restaurant is still represented in Britain by TGI Friday’s, Frankie & Benny’s and Chiquito (Tex-Mex), but other American-style restaurant chains such as Henry J Bean’s and Old Orleans have since closed down.